hzget/hzget.github.io/math/zero/uniqueness.md

 $$v = a_1v_1 + \cdots + a_mv_m$$

-Consider the question of whether the choice of a's in the equation above is unique.
+***Consider the question of*** whether the choice of a's in the equation above is unique.

+How to make it possible?

 Suppose $$\hat{a}_1,\cdots,\hat{a}_m$$ is another set of scalars such that

 $$v = \hat{a}_1v_1 + \cdots + \hat{a}_mv_m$$

-Substract two equations, we have
+Substract these two equations, we have

 $$0 = (a_1-\hat{a}_1)v_1 + \cdots + (a_m-\hat{a}_m)v_m$$